dchodge/david.io/content/post/sm4_cop2/index.md

 featured: false
 draft: false
 ---
-After my [Part 1 on COP terminology](https://www.davidhodgson.me/post/sm3_cop1/), let's get practical.
+After my [Part 1 on correlate of protection terminology](https://www.davidhodgson.me/post/sm3_cop1/), let's get practical.
 How have correlates of protection actually been used to license vaccines?
 What can we learn from both the successes and failures?
 And what does this mean for the next pandemic or the next vaccine waiting in the pipeline?

 ## The early days: stumbling toward success